oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/anr/README.md

 >
 > For more information on configuring environment variables, see [Use the setvars Script with Linux* or macOS*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html) or [Use the setvars Script with Windows*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

-### Include Files

-The include folder is at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system.
-You might need to use some of the resources from this location to build the sample.

 >**Note**: You can get the common resources from the [oneAPI-samples](https://github.com/oneapi-src/oneAPI-samples/tree/master/common) GitHub repository.

 ### On Linux*